ananthakrishnanpta/SQL-tutorials/dml.md

 ## 3. **DELETE Command**

 ### **Definition**:
 The `DELETE` command removes records from a table.
+Please note that it cannot be used to remove a single column value from a record.
+For that we can use `UPDATE` command and set that column value to null.

 ### **Syntax**:
 ```sql